kipiberbatov/cairo-tutorial/README.md

 ## What is it in this repository?

-At the moment, there sare simple examples of text rendering for PDF and PGN.
+At the moment, there sare simple examples of text rendering for PDF and PNG.